deadeyejoe/fabrikk/tutorial/many.md

 ;;     :name "Group"}
 ```

 Here we've built a group of posts instead of users.
-Since the post factory doesn't specify a `primary-id` the full post entity is used instead.
+Since the post factory doesn't specify a `primary-key` the full post entity is used instead.